olivierdalang/SPCgeonode/README.md

 - expose postgres port 5432
 - activates nginx debug mode
 - run celery using djcelery (so that output goes to admin)
-- use defaults secrets from /dev/secrets
+- use defaults secrets from _dev-secrets

 ```
 docker-compose up -d --build